South Alabama vs. UL Monroe NCAA Football Odds, Plays and Insights | October 23, 2021

 - UL Monroe's games this year have gone over the total in three out of six opportunities (50%).

-- UL Monroe is 2-1 against the spread and 2-1 overall when the team scores more than 19.0 points.
+- UL Monroe is 2-1 against the spread and 2-1 overall in games when it scores more than 19.0 points.

-- In games that UL Monroe churns out more than 298.7 yards, the team is 1-1 against the spread and 1-1 overall.
+- When UL Monroe picks up over 298.7 yards, the team is 1-1 against the spread and 1-1 overall.

-- This season the Warhawks have five turnovers, seven fewer than the Jaguars have takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.